 Her cool, smoky vocals defined the sound of All Saints, a group that brought a sharp, streetwise edge to 90s British pop.

-Natalie Appleton's journey from Ontario, Canada, to London's pop charts is a story of familial harmony and 90s zeitgeist.
-She found fame not as a solo act but as part of a unit, first with her sister Nicole in the duo Appleton, and most indelibly as a core member of All Saints.
-With her sister and fellow members Melanie Blatt and Shaznay Lewis, Appleton helped craft a sound that blended R&B swagger with pop hooks, standing in stark contrast to the bubblegum of the era.
-Their style—military chic and an air of effortless cool—was as influential as their music.
-While the group experienced famous hiatuses and reunions, Appleton's steady presence and distinct vocal tone remained a constant, cementing her place in the fabric of British music history beyond the fleeting nature of pop stardom.
+Natalie Appleton sang on 'Pure Shores', a number-one single that defined late-90s British pop.
+She found fame as a core member of All Saints alongside her sister Nicole, Melanie Blatt, and Shaznay Lewis.
+The group blended R&B swagger with pop hooks, standing in stark contrast to the bubblegum of the era.
+Their military chic style and air of effortless cool proved as influential as their music.
+Appleton also performed with her sister in the duo Appleton.
+The group experienced famous hiatuses and reunions, but her steady presence and distinct vocal tone remained constant.
+She carved a place in British music history that outlasted the fleeting nature of pop stardom.

 1965–1980